Let's celebrate - new holiday badges coming to our shop

 Ways to celebrate

-Although units aren't meeting at the moment and we encourage all our members to follow the government advice around Coronavirus (Covid-19), we know you might want to explore these holidays later in the year.
-Here's some tips for when we're able to meet and celebrate:
+Although not all units can meet in person at the moment, and we encourage all our members to follow the government advice around Coronavirus (Covid-19), we know you might want to explore these holidays later in the year or in your virtual meetings.

 - Don’t worry if it’s not a holiday you’re familiar with or celebrate yourself – ask girls in your unit if it’s a holiday for them or their families and see if they’d like to share how they celebrate.